Murder of Pamela Werner: Beijing in the late 1930s

 At the start of 1937, Beijing (then romanized in Western languages as "Peking") and its 1.5 million residents, both Chinese and foreign, knew that they were living at the end of an era.
 While the city was the third richest in the Republic of China, it was no longer the country's capital.
 Despite the success of the Northern Expedition, Kuomintang leader Chiang Kai-shek had retreated to Nanjing.
-Originally his aim was to better consolidate his political power and military position against Mao Zedong's People's Liberation Army (PLA), which sought to establish a communist state; but after the December 1936 Xi'an incident, where Zhang Xueliang had held him hostage for two weeks, he had agreed to Zhang's demand that he seek an alliance with the PLA to better defend China against the Japanese empire.
+Originally Chiang's aim was to better consolidate his political power and military position against Mao Zedong's Chinese Red Army, which sought to establish a communist state; but after the December 1936 Xi'an incident, where Zhang Xueliang had held him hostage for two weeks, he had agreed to Zhang's demand that he seek an alliance with the PLA to better defend China against the Japanese empire.

-Chiang had left General Song Zheyuan in charge of Beijing, to do what he could to hold off both the northern warlords who still remained and, increasingly, the Japanese, who were camped within a few miles of the onetime Chinese imperial palace, the Forbidden City, and controlled almost all the routes in and out of the city.
+Chiang had left General Song Zheyuan in charge of Beijing, to do what he could to hold off both the northern warlords who still remained and, increasingly, the Imperial Japanese Army (IJA), who were camped within a few miles of the onetime Chinese imperial palace, the Forbidden City, and controlled almost all the routes in and out of the city.
 Planning to use Beijing as a base for their eventual conquest of China, the Japanese were working to undermine the city's resistance.
 They covertly encouraged the drug trade and staged regular military provocations.
-Chinese residents of the city believed that Chiang was prepared to abandon it to the Japanese if he could just be assured of retaining all of China south of the Yangzi River.
+Chinese residents of Beijing believed that Chiang was prepared to abandon the city to the Japanese if he could be assured of retaining all of China south of the Yangzi River.
 "The end was coming," Paul French wrote in 2011, "it was just a question of when."
 Many residents assumed that that end would be death at Japanese hands, either by starvation as they besieged the city or by being massacred afterwards.